d3w3r/nestjs/README.md

 - If i am using the object of express to manage the response we cannot use the return inside the controller to return the response that is the way that nest do it, so i have also manually to return that response.

+# TODO LIST

+- Add the services like the product service for the other controllers.